 iii) if an IMSI is retrieved, shall insert in the request a P-Asserted-Identity header field set to a temporary public user identity derived from the IMSI, as defined in 3GPP TS 23.003 [3]; and

-c) if a Subscription-Id AVP as specified in 3GPP TS 29.214 [13D] with an IMEI(SV) is retrieved, and "+sip.instance" header field parameter of the Contact header field of the request contains an IMEI(SV) other than the retrieved IMEI(SV) and if according to operator policy, shall reject the request with 403 (Forbidden) response.
+c) if a Subscription-Id AVP as specified in 3GPP TS 29.214 [13D] with an IMEI-SV is retrieved, and "+sip.instance" header field parameter of the Contact header field of the request contains an IMEI-SV other than the retrieved IMEI-SV and if according to operator policy, shall reject the request with 403 (Forbidden) response.

 When the P-CSCF receives any 1xx or 2xx response to the above requests, the P-CSCF shall execute the appropriate procedure for the type of request described in subclause 5.2.6.3.4, subclause 5.2.6.3.8, and subclause 5.2.6.3.12, except that the P-CSCF may rewrite the port number of its own Record-Route entry to an unprotected port where the P-CSCF wants to receive the subsequent incoming requests from the UE belonging to this dialog.